-SIPC stand for the Securities Investor Protection Corporation.
-When a SIPC member brokerage firm, such as Apex Clearing Corporation, Stash’s clearing partner and custodian, fails and owes customers cash and securities, SIPC receives a referral from the U.S. Securities and Exchange Commission (SEC) or the Financial Industry Regulatory Authority (FINRA).
+If an SIPC member brokerage firm, such as Apex Clearing Corporation (Stash’s clearing partner and custodian), were to fail and owe its customers cash and securities, the SIPC receives a referral from the U.S. Securities and Exchange Commission (SEC) or the Financial Industry Regulatory Authority (FINRA).

 Once the referral is granted and there are grounds to start a liquidation, the SIPC can ask a federal court to appoint a Trustee to liquidate the firm to protect customers (including you).

 Q. Can I sell a portion of my investment?

 Yes, you can sell part of an investment.
 However, if you are looking to sell just a portion of a specific investment, we require you to keep at least 10% and/or at least $5 of that investment at the time…51